gcinbis/caffe_basic_image_classifier_example/README.md

     -weights $CAFFEROOT/models/bvlc_reference_caffenet/bvlc_reference_caffenet.caffemodel -gpu 0
 ```
 Since we initialize our model parameteres using `bvlc_reference_caffenet.caffemodel`, this procedure is known
 as fine-tuning.
-During training, caffe will occasionally print performance estimations made using the
+During training, caffe will occasionally print performance estimations made on
 validation set samples.
-You may optimize the architecture and/or optimization hyper-parameters
+You can tune the architecture details and/or optimization hyper-parameters
-using the validation set performance.
+based on the validation set performance.

-# Apply the classifier onto novel images
+# Apply the classifier to novel images
-In order to apply your classifier onto a test image (ie. an image that is not included in the train or the
+In order to apply your classifier to a test image (ie. an image that is not included in the train or the
 validation set), use the following commands:
 ```
 test_image_path=/path/to/test/file.jpg